Driving Offences and Insurance

 In most cases it will result in an increase in the premium, dependent upon the offence and the number of penalty points.

-As soon as your driving licence is suspended you will be in breach of your insurance conditions, namely that in order to use your vehicle you hold a valid licence.
+As soon as your driving licence is suspended you will be in breach of your insurance conditions, namely that to use your vehicle you hold a valid licence.
 If you want to continue to insure your car for theft, other damage or fire loss, you should ask your insurers to alter your policy for the duration of the driving disqualification.
-Remember that if you want to keep the car on the road, you will need to have a minimum of third party cover.
+Remember that if you want to keep the car on the road, you will need to have a minimum of third party cover and even if the car is kept off-road, it must still be insured unless you have made a SORN declaration.

 Yes.
 It is always worth checking the small print.
-Many policies provide for compensation if you are without a vehicle or will pay for alternative transport for the duration of the driving disqualification.
+Some policies provide for compensation if you are without a vehicle or will pay for alternative transport for the duration of the driving disqualification.

 No, whilst some insurance companies may refuse cover or load the premium, there will still be plenty of insurance companies that will be willing to offer cover.